What Happens to Your Car in an Automated Parking Garage?3 min read

 An automated parking garage can employ either of the three components: shuttle, conveyor, and crane.

-- Shuttle: It is a pallet-less, multi-level, and multi-depth solution, ideal for systems requiring larger parking capacities.
-The system is laid off and independently transports the vehicle from entry point to the parking spot
+It is a pallet-less, multi-level, and multi-depth solution, ideal for systems requiring larger parking capacities.
+The system is laid off and independently transports the vehicle from the entry point to the parking spot

-- Conveyor: Pallet-based single, multi-level or multi-path component, best for projects requiring medium to large parking capacities.
-The conveyor-based solution transports the vehicle-on-pallet from entry point to the spot by using an organized matrix array.
+Pallet-based single, multi-level, or multi-path components, are best for projects requiring medium to large parking capacities.
+The conveyor-based solution transports the vehicle-on-pallet from the entry point to the spot by using an organized matrix array.
 It is the most effective solution to convert existing parking structures into independent parking facilities

-- Crane: It is a multi-level, multi-depth solution, best for systems that need smaller parking capacities.
-The crane-based solution transports the vehicle from entry point to the parking spot through a linear path
+It is a multi-level, multi-depth solution, best for systems that need smaller parking capacities.
+The crane-based solution transports the vehicle from the entry point to the parking spot through a linear path

 In both vertical and horizontal systems, the car is driven into a multi-storied space.
 Once the driver positions it on a ramp, they step out of the car.
 The ramp has multiple sensors to ascertain the shape and size of the car.
 Usually, there’s a screen that indicates if the car is aligned correctly.